backand/docs/docs/scenarios/Segment.md

 # Sending Analytics data

-There are a large number of web analytics tools available that can help your marketing team understand both how many users are using your product and what they are doing while they use it.
+There are a large number of web analytics tools available that can help your marketing team understand both how many users are using your product, and what they are doing while they use it.
 Implementing these services in your Backand application is as simple as any other third-party API integration.
 Segment.io allows you to implement an analytics API and send it to almost any notification tool available, depending on your infrastructure needs.
 Normally this type of integration would be done on the client side, but there are some instances where a server-side integration is useful.
 In this example, we will look at implementing a Segment.io integration with your Backand application using a custom server-side action.

 # Server-side Action